Colorado Coalition for the Homeless - Denver Colorado

 Colorado Coalition for the Homeless - Denver, CO

-Colorado Coalition For The Homeless is a methadone and general addiction rehab center in Denver, CO, situated at 2111 Champa Street in the 80205 zip code.
-Colorado Coalition For The Homeless specializes in buprenorphine maintenance, relapse prevention from naltrexone and suboxone prescription.
+Colorado Coalition For The Homeless is an addiction and methadone treatment center in Denver, CO, situated at 2111 Champa Street in the 80205 zip code.
+Colorado Coalition For The Homeless specializes in relapse prevention from naltrexone, buprenorphine maintenance and naltrexone administration.
 It is able to accommodate young adults and adults.
-Some of the treatment approaches used by Colorado Coalition For The Homeless include motivational interviewing, anger management and dialectical behavior therapy.
-In addition, it provides employment counseling or training, individual counseling and substance use education.
+Some of the treatment approaches used by Colorado Coalition For The Homeless include substance use counseling, dialectical behavior therapy and cognitive behavioral therapy.
+In addition, it provides individual counseling, hepatitis education, counseling and support and family counseling.
 Colorado Coalition For The Homeless caters its treatment program to men and women.

 Address: 2111 Champa Street, Denver, CO 80205